Spin-flip processes and radiative decay of dark intravalley excitons in transition metal dichalcogenide monolayers: The model

 \subsection{Coulomb interaction and excitons}

 The second term in Eq.~(\ref{H=}), $\hat{H}_\mathrm{ee}$, represents the Coulomb interaction between electrons,

 Here each element of the block $2\times{2}$ matrix should be understood as the unit matrix in the spin space.
+The diagonal (intraband) blocks are responsible for direct electron-electron and hole-hole repulsion, while the off-diagonal blocks encode the direct elctron-hole attraction, which gives rise to the excitonic bound state.
 We included only the intra-valley part of the electron density $\hat\rho(\vec{r})$, as it is the long-range part of the Coulomb interaction (on the scale of lattice constant) which is responsible for the exciton formation.